-In November 2022 the UK Pre-Emption Group published its new Statement of Principles on Disapplying Pre-Emption Rights (the New UK Pre-Emption Principles).
-Having considered the New UK Pre-Emption Principles, and consistent with its past approach to seek disapplication authorities in accordance with the prevailing guidance issued by the UK Pre-Emption Group, the Board proposes this year to adhere to the New UK Pre-Emption Principles.
-These permit an authority for an issue of shares for cash otherwise than in connection with a pre-emptive offer to include: (1) an authority up to 10% of a company's issued share capital for use on an unrestricted basis; and (2) an additional authority up to a further 10% of a company's issued share capital for use in connection with an acquisition or specified capital investment announced contemporaneously with the issue, or which has taken place in the twelve month period preceding the announcement of the issue.
-In both cases, an additional authority (3) of up to 2% may be sought for the purposes of making a follow-on offer.
+The Board proposes to adhere to the UK Pre-Emption Group's revised Statement of Principles on Disapplying Pre-Emption Rights published in November 2022 (the UK Pre-Emption Principles).
+These permit an authority for an issue of shares for cash otherwise than in connection with a preemptive offer to include: (1) an authority up to 10% of a company's issued share capital for use on an unrestricted basis; (2) an additional authority up to a further 10% of a company's issued share capital for use in connection with an acquisition or specified announced capital investment contemporaneously with the issue, or which has taken place in the twelve month period preceding the announcement of the issue; and (3) in both cases, an additional authority of up to 2%, which may be sought for the purposes of making a followon offer.

 The Board considers that it is in the best interests of the Company to seek the authorities set out in (1) and (2) above to allot new Shares for cash (or to sell treasury Shares), without those Shares first being offered to the existing shareholders in proportion to their existing holdings.
-The Company is not seeking the authority marked (3) above concerning follow-on offers.
+The Company is not seeking the authority marked (3) above concerning followon offers.
 The Board considers this level of authorities to be appropriate to allow the Company flexibility to finance business opportunities as they arise.
 The Board intends to keep its position on this matter under review from year to year, depending on the circumstances at the time.

-Accordingly, the purpose of Resolution 16 is to authorise the Directors to allot new Shares pursuant to the authority given by Resolution 15, or sell treasury Shares, for cash: (i) in connection with a pre-emptive offer or rights issue; or (ii) otherwise up to a nominal value of US\$12,554,541, being 10% of the issued ordinary share capital of the Company, without the Shares first being offered to existing shareholders in proportion to their existing holdings.
+Accordingly, the purpose of Resolution 16 is to authorise the Directors to allot new Shares pursuant to the authority given by Resolution 15, or sell treasury Shares, for cash: (i) in connection with a pre-emptive offer or rights issue; or (ii) otherwise up to a nominal value of US\$12,200,711, being 10% of the issued ordinary share capital of the Company, without the Shares first being offered to existing shareholders in proportion to their existing holdings.

-Additionally, the purpose of Resolution 17 is to authorise the Directors to allot new Shares pursuant to the authority given by Resolution 15, or sell treasury Shares, for cash up to a further nominal value of US\$12,554,541, being a further 10% of the issued ordinary share capital of the Company, without the shares first being offered to existing shareholders in proportion to their existing holdings, only in connection with an acquisition or specified capital investment (within the meaning given in the New UK Pre-Emption Principles) which is announced at the same time as the allotment, or which has taken place in the preceding twelve-month period and is disclosed in the announcement of that allotment.
+Additionally, the purpose of Resolution 17 is to authorise the Directors to allot new Shares pursuant to the authority given by Resolution 15, or sell treasury Shares, for cash up to a further nominal value of US\$12,200,711, being a further 10% of the issued ordinary share capital of the Company, without the shares first being offered to existing shareholders in proportion to their existing holdings, only in connection with an acquisition or specified capital investment (within the meaning given in the UK Pre-Emption Principles) which is announced at the same time as the allotment, or which has taken place in the preceding twelve-month period and is disclosed in the announcement of that allotment.

-The Board confirms that it intends to follow the shareholder protections contained in Part 2B of the New UK Pre-Emption Principles.
+The Board confirms that it intends to follow the shareholder protections contained in Part 2B of the UK Pre-Emption Principles.